Burt Reynolds: Other ventures

 Reynolds was credited as the author of a 1972 mass-market paperback book Hot Line: The Letters I Get...And Write! that featured seminude "beefcake" photos of the actor, playing up his image as a male sex symbol.
-He also published two autobiographies, My Life in 1994 and But Enough About Me in 2015.
+He also published two autobiographies: My Life in 1994 and But Enough About Me in 2015.

 Reynolds co-authored the 1997 children's book, Barkley Unleashed: A Pirate's Tail, a "whimsical tale [that] illustrates the importance of perseverance, the wonders of friendship and the power of imagination".

 In 1973, Reynolds released the country/easy listening album Ask Me What I Am.
 He also sang in two movie musicals: At Long Last Love (1975) and The Best Little Whorehouse in Texas (1982).

 Personal life

 Reynolds and Loni Anderson at the 43rd Primetime Emmy Awards in 1991.

-Reynolds in college "was so good-looking, I used him as bait," college roommate Lee Corso recalled.
+In college, Reynolds "was so good-looking, I used him as bait," college roommate Lee Corso recalled.
 "He'd walk across campus and bring back two girls, one beautiful and one ugly; I got the ugly girl.
 His ugly girlfriends were better than anyone I could get on my own."

 Marriages and long-term relationships

 Reynolds was married to English actress Judy Carne from 1963 to 1965.
 He lived with actress Miko Mayama from 1968 to 1971.
-American singer-actress Dinah Shore (20 years his senior) and he were in a relationship from early 1971 until 1975.
+American singer-actress Dinah Shore and he were in a relationship from early 1971 until 1975.
 In the mid-1970s, Reynolds briefly dated singer Tammy Wynette.

 He had a relationship from 1976 to 1980 (then off-and-on until 1982) with American actress Sally Field, during which time they appeared together in four films.
-In 2016, he regarded Field as the love of his life.
+In 2016, he said that he regarded Field as the love of his life.

 Reynolds was married to American actress Loni Anderson from 1988 to 1994.
 They had an adopted son, Quinton.
 Anderson and he separated after he became infatuated with a cocktail waitress, Pam Seals, with whom he later traded lawsuits, which were settled out of court.

 Business endeavors

 Professional sports

 A lifelong fan of American football, he once told Johnny Carson on The Tonight Show he would rather have played in the NFL than win an Oscar.
 Reynolds was a minority owner of the Tampa Bay Bandits of the USFL from 1982 to 1986.
-The team's name was inspired by the Smokey and the Bandit trilogy and Skoal Bandit, a primary sponsor for the team as a result of also sponsoring Reynolds' motor-racing team.
+The team's name was inspired by the Smokey and the Bandit trilogy and Skoal Bandit, a primary sponsor for the team as a result of also sponsoring Reynolds's motor-racing team.

 Reynolds co-owned a NASCAR Winston Cup Series team, Mach 1 Racing, with Hal Needham, which ran the No. 33 Skoal Bandit car with driver Harry Gant.